 In usual Amazon groundbreaking style, Amazon has placed a buying order for 1,000 trucks from a self-driving truck tech startup called Plus.

 Apart from Amazon’s interest in autonomous vehicles, one other likely reason for this purchase could be tied to the current shortage of employees in the United States.
 This could be a move to reduce the backlog in deliveries that were caused by the shortage of staff.

-The terms of the deal also allow Amazon the option to buy up to 420 million preferred shares at roughly 47 cents per share.
+The terms of the deal also allow Company the option to buy up to 420 million preferred shares at roughly 47 cents per share.